Jeremy-Pinson/MUL_my_rpg_2019/README.md

   We were just laughing about pop culture reference and we talked about Gypsies in France.
 So we decided to make a RPG in a gypsy world.
 Then, we told ourselves: "Why not implement some Sci-Fi characters?".
 We also implement Gandalf as our main character.
 </details>

 ## We're working on this project and isn't finished at all!
-For new EPITECH students, do not copy paste this code.
+To new EPITECH students, do not copy paste this code.
 You may have trouble and we don't want to be part of theses troubles!